 - The proportion of our young people moving on to positive destinations from school has increased and is currently over 99% exceptionally high; - Attainment and achievement in SQA examinations has improved year on year since being judged 'excellent' by HMIE in 2009.
-The proportion of pupils achieving 1 or more Highers and the proportion achieving 3 or more Highers in S5 have risen sharply; - Standards of Literacy and Numeracy are high and improving; - · Opportunities for achievement out with SQA examinations have increased; - · Pupil participation in the life and work of the school has improved; - · Our pupils have enjoyed outstanding success in a range of sports at local and national levels; - Demand for places in Strathaven Academy remains high.
+The proportion of pupils achieving more Highers in S5 continues to rise: - · Standards of Literacy and Numeracy are high and improving; - Opportunities for achievement out with SQA examinations have increased; - Pupil participation in the life and work of the school has improved; - Our pupils have enjoyed outstanding success in a range of sports at local and national levels; - Demand for places in Strathaven Academy remains high.